victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 ## Performance Evaluation Metrics
-These are metrics used to access the classification model with respect to different considerations.
+These metrics are used to access the classification model concerning different considerations.
 The prominent ones relevant to the model are discussed as follows:
 - Confusion Matrix: The table below gives the representation of the components of the evaluation metrics, defining the predicted and actual labels.
 It is referred to as the __confusion matrix__.

 |         |                 | Reference/Actual $(\text{y})$ |         |